aakash2002/Reverberations-of-Climate-Change-CSC110/README.md

 The program also predicts and visualizes the rise in land temperatures and greenhouse gasses emission indicating potential results in the future by analyzing the given datasets.

+Please read the formal project report on how to navigate through the program.